dinhomathias/Amc/Code-snippets.md

 #### Simple way of restarting the bot

 The following handler allows you to easily restart the bot.
-It goes without saying that you should protect this method from access by unauthorized users.
+It goes without saying that you should protect this method from access by unauthorized users, for example with [the restricted decorator](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Code-snippets#restrict-access-to-a-handler-decorator).

 ```python
 import os